 - Nearly 6 in 10 executives said bots can improve their organization’s ability to handle customer queries by networking with other bots, and that they can deliver personalized attention to website visitors by being more conversational (Accenture)

 There are 7.8 billion people on the planet.
 That means 18% of the entire population use chatbots according to the first statistic on this list.
 As chatbot technology evolves, we expect more of the population to use bots for everyday communications with brands.
+The best live chat software already integrates chatbots into their first response strategy.
+Adoption of this technology will be seen across the internet, including mobile apps and messaging apps.

 - 265 billion customer support requests made every year, costing $1.3 trillion (Chatbots Journal)